This page covers what fallow dead-code reports, how to prioritize findings, and when to act.

 Exported symbols never imported by any other module.
 The export exists but nothing references it.

 When to act: Most unused exports should be removed or unexported.
-They clutter the public API surface and increase cognitive load when reading the module.
+They inflate the public API surface and confuse consumers about what the module does.

 When it’s OK to keep: